You are viewing the New York/Venezuela Chapter

 Type: Research Report · Year: 2023 · Source: Observatory of Migrations and Remittances

-Key finding: the majority of Venezuelans abroad anticipate long-term settlement.
+This report examines the factors that shape decisions of permanence or return among the Venezuelan diaspora.
+A key finding is that the majority of Venezuelans abroad anticipate long-term settlement.
 The program honors this reality — documenting art created in permanence, not merely nostalgic expressions of longing.

 Reference in verification